Issue

 with the extensions

-flag you will see the command fail, or hang. e.g:
+flag, the command will fail, or hang.
+For example:

 heroku addons:create heroku-postgresql:standard-0 --extensions postgis,postgis_raster -a example-app